 Radio programmers can download the new release here: “Turkey Buzzard”

-UPDATE: “Turkey Buzzard” became a Top 10 charting song on The Singing News Bluegrass Gospel chart and the SGN Scoops Bluegrass chart.
+UPDATE: “Turkey Buzzard” became a Top 10 charting song on The Singing News Bluegrass Gospel chart (#2) and a #1 on the SGN Scoops Bluegrass chart.

 bluegrass gospel, singing news bluegrass gospel top 10, bluegrass music, bluegrass radio, bluegrass charts, bluegrass today chart, bluegrasstoday